backstage/backstage/docs/features/search/how-to-guides.md

 which is responsible for talking to the search-backend to query search results.

-There may be occasions where you need to implement this API yourself, to customize it to your own needs.
-Lets say you have your own search backend you want to talk to.
+There may be occasions where you need to implement this API yourself, to customize it to your own needs - for example if you have your own search backend that you want to talk to.
 The purpose of this guide is to walk you through how to do that in two steps.